paradoxinversion/paradox-inversion/README.md

 # Paradox Inversion

+> This is the **old** version of Paradox Inversion Press.
+The new version implements a separate [client](https://github.com/paradoxinversion/paradox-inversion-press-client) and [cms](https://github.com/paradoxinversion/paradox-inversion-press-client), utilizing Keystone 6.

 The API is driven by Keystonejs (for CMS functionality) and Nextjs (for React/SSR implementation).

 This repo is largely for (Jedai's) personal use, but has reached a stage at which it might be useful for anyone trying to make a similar blog without having to do too much tweaking.